Farama-Foundation/Gymnasium/README.md

 ## MuJoCo Environments

 The latest "\_v4" and future versions of the MuJoCo environments will no longer depend on `mujoco-py`.
-Instead `mujoco` will be the required dependency for future gym MuJoCo environment versions.
-Old gym MuJoCo environment versions that depend on `mujoco-py` will still be kept but unmaintained.
+Instead `mujoco` will be the required dependency for future gymnasiumMuJoCo environment versions.
+Old gymnasiumMuJoCo environment versions that depend on `mujoco-py` will still be kept but unmaintained.
-To install the dependencies for the latest gym MuJoCo environments use `pip install gym[mujoco]`.
+To install the dependencies for the latest gymnasium MuJoCo environments use `pip install gym[mujoco]`.
 Dependencies for old MuJoCo environments can still be installed by `pip install gym[mujoco_py]`.

 ## Citation